 Toronto is a diverse and dynamic city and Indigenous cultures are ones that we recognize and value.
 Learn more about Indigenous events and culture in the city with these top experiences.

-For a glimpse of the culture, traditions, art and good of the people who first inhabited our land, try these Indigenous experiences in and around Toronto.
+For a glimpse at the culture, traditions, art and goods of the people who first inhabited this land, consider these Indigenous experiences in and around Toronto.

 Toronto is a dynamic city full of diversity and different cultures.
 The Indigenous culture is one that we recognize and value.
 In fact, Toronto has the biggest Indigenous population in Ontario and the fourth biggest in the country.
 Learn more about Indigenous events and culture in the city with these top experiences: